New drug promises relief from aspirin heartburn

 Millions of aspirin users may soon be able to pop the wonder pill without worrying about heartburn, a nasty side-effect that can come with regular use of the drug.

-Pozen Inc, a U.S. pharmaceutical company, on Thursday said its experimental therapy helped significantly reduce stomach ulcers in long-term aspirin users, like those with heart problems.
+Pozen Inc POZN.O, a U.S. pharmaceutical company, on Thursday said its experimental therapy helped significantly reduce stomach ulcers in long-term aspirin users, like those with heart problems.

 In use for more than two centuries now, aspirin has become synonymous with pain relief.
 The drug is also indicated to reduce symptoms of fatal diseases such as strokes, heart attacks and rheumatology disorders.